chi-baba/Barrier-Options/README.md

 **Down-and-In:** The barrier level lies below the spot price and the option is activated when the underlying drops below the barrier level.

-Here, the four types of Barrier options are priced for both calls and puts using the analytic expressions.
+Here, the four types of Barrier options are priced for both calls and puts using analytic expressions[1] and Monte Carlo simulations.

 ## References
 <a id="1">[1]</a>